-- An Antilock Braking System (ABS) that helps maintain steering control during hard braking by preventing the wheels from locking. - A Traction Control System (TCS) that helps prevent the rear wheel from slipping.
+- An Antilock Braking System (ABS) that helps maintain steering control during hard braking by preventing the wheels from locking. - An Electronic Brake Distribution (EBD) system that automatically adjusts the brake balance between all three wheels.
+With the ABS, EBD helps maintain directional control and maximize the braking force depending on the traction available. - A Traction Control System (TCS) that helps prevent the rear wheel from slipping.
 The TCS will limit rear wheel spin only if you turn the handlebars (steer out of straight line) or if vehicle speed exceeds 50 km/h (31 MPH). - A Stability Control System (SCS) is designed to limit the power driving the rear tire and to brake individual wheels, which reduces the risk of losing control of the vehicle or rolling over.